-- Form I-94 Arrival-Departure Record with no annotation accompanied by: - A final court decision granting asylum (but only if no appeal is taken); - A letter from a USCIS asylum officer granting asylum (if application is filed on or after 10/1/90) or from a USCIS district director granting asylum (application filed before 10/1/90); - A court decision granting withholding of deportation; or - A letter from an asylum officer granting withholding or deportation (if application filed on or after 10/1/90). - Form I-688 Temporary Resident Card annotated "Section 245A" or Section 210". - Form I-688B Employment Authorization Card annotated "Provision of Law 274a.
-12(11)" or "Provision of Law 274a.12". - A receipt issued by the USCIS indicating that an application for issuance of a replacement document in one of the above listed categories has been made and the applicant's entitlement to the document has been verified; or - Other acceptable evidence.
+• Form I-551 Alien Registration Receipt Card (for permanent resident aliens) • Form I-94 Arrival-Departure Record with no annotation accompanied by: • Form I-94 Arrival-Departure Record annotated with one of the following: • A final court decision granting asylum (but only if no appeal is taken); "Admitted as a Refugee Pursuant to Section 207" "Section 208" or "Asylum" • A letter from a USCIS asylum officer granting asylum (if application is filed on or after 10/1/90) or from a USCIS district director granting asylum "Section 243(h)" or "Deportation stayed by Attorney General" "Paroled Pursuant to Section 221 (d)(5) of the USCIS" (application filed before 10/1/90); A court decision granting withholding of deportation; or A letter from an asylum officer granting withholding or deportation (if application filed on or after 10/1/90). • Form I-688 Temporary Resident Card annotated "Section 245A" or Section 210".
+Form I-688B Employment Authorization Card annotated "Provision of Law 274a.
+12(11)" or "Provision of Law 274a.12". • A receipt issued by the USCIS indicating that an application for issuance of a replacement

+- A receipt issued by the USCIS indicating that an application for issuance of a replacement document in one of the above listed categories has been made and the applicant's entitlement to the document has been verified; or - Other acceptable evidence.
 If other documents are determined by the USCIS to constitute acceptable evidence of eligible immigration status, they will be announced by notice published in the Federal Register